 These injuries are rarely serious, and even often go unnoticed.
 In fact, it only requires keen observation and assessment of the symptoms to establish the cause.
 A trained doctor can identify the injury even quicker by observation but may request X-rays or MRI scans if the symptoms seem severe.

 Treatment options mostly involve resting the affected knee and perhaps taking pain relievers to provide some comfort.
 Applying ice as well as elevating your knee will help reduce the swelling.
 Compressing the injured knee with elastic bandages or braces is also recommended.
 Resting your knee for a couple of days will speed up your recovery and get you back to your daily life and usual activities with minimal downtime.
 In cases of severe injuries, crutches are also recommended in order to keep your weight off the injured knee and help it recover faster.

 Rehabilitation Therapy is very important in these kinds of injuries, especially in cases when the ligaments are particularly or completely torn.
 Physical therapy is recommended to strengthen your leg muscles.

 Surgery is also recommended in severe injuries when the meniscus is completely torn, as it can’t repair on its own.
-In these cases MCL injuries are also accompanied with injuries of the other structures of the knee joint.
+In these cases, MCL injuries are also accompanied by injuries of the other structures of the knee joint.

-The outlook of Medial collateral ligament (MCL) injuries depend from its severity.
-Grade 1 MCL injuries are minor injuries with a great result and quick healing.
+The outlook of Medial collateral ligament (MCL) injuries depends on its severity.
+Grade 1 MCL injuries are minor injuries with great results and quick healing.
 Grade 2 MCL injuries may require a treatment for up to four weeks, while grade 3 MCL injuries usually require about 8 weeks or more to heal.